armandogj1/Project-Catwalk/README.md

 ![Image of product details](./readme-assets/overview-main.png)

-This is the Product Details portion of the page, and it gives some general information on the product you're currently viewing, including styles, sizing, quantity, and other miscellaneous features.
-This also includes an image gallery so you can cycle through the various images for a given product, as well as the various images for each style selected (the styles are located on the right hand side in the small circles).
-These subcomponents utilize a number of React Hooks that are intertwined and will appropriately handle a user's experience as they navigate through this portion of the page.
+This is the hero widget of the app, prominently displaying the current product visited by the client.
+It includes an image gallery to cycle through the various images for a given product, as well as images for each style available.

 ## Related Products